bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

 Please follow the instruction from the repository above.
 Make sure that you already have your sensor attached to the device.
-If you followed all of the instruction above, then enable this feature by editing config.json.
+If you followed all the instruction above, then enable this feature by editing config.json.

     "skin-condition-enabled": true

+## Style recommendation feature setup guide

+This feature is designed by codeveloper named 'kimBoeGeun' and 'freezinghands'.
+Note that codes listed below are originally written and licensed by him:

+    data_manager.py (SkinRecommendationManager)
+    reverse_image_api-wrapper.py

+Make sure that you already have your webcam attached to the device.
+Run setup code before enabling this feature.

+    bash raspberrypi-style-recom-setup.sh

+After running the code above, make AWS credential file to shared directory by running the code below.

+    aws configure

+Check there's a file named 'credentials' inside the directory '~/pi/.aws/' If you followed all the instruction above, then enable this feature by editing config.json.

+    "style-recommendation-enabled": true